Rapper 21 Savage launches free online financial literacy program for teens amid COVID-19 pandemic

 The Grammy winner announced his new Bank Account At Home nationwide initiative on Wednesday.

-His efforts will include a partnership with Atlanta mayor Keisha Lance Bottoms to provide free WiFi and tablets for undeserved students in the city.
+His efforts will include a partnership with Atlanta mayor Keisha Lance Bottoms to provide free WiFi and tablets for underserved students in the city.

 "I feel like it's important more than ever to give our next generation the tools to succeed in life," the rapper in a statement.